Enemico/kvm-build/README.md

 ### PREREQUISITES

 * An OK level of knowledge of kvm and and virsh commands.
-* An Ubuntu 20.04 "focal" (if you want to install ubuntu 20), or Centos 7 hypervisor.
+* An Ubuntu 20.04 "focal" (if you want to install ubuntu 20).
 * "qemu-kvm qemu-utils libguestfs-tools virtinst libvirt-clients libvirt-daemon virt-manager net-tools lsb-release" packages installed (in case of an ubuntu host).
 * enough diskspace to host the golden images ( defaulted to 12G per distribution ) in the default ubuntu location for qemu-kvm ( /var/lib/libvirt/images ).